koolmonis/Discrete-Mathematics/Readme.txt

-1.The edge list contains multiple routes in a single line
+1.The edge list contains multiple routes.

-2.The edge list also has a start and an end point to it.
+2.The edge list also has a start and an end point to it indicated by route numbers.

 3.This list is just a demonstration of how many vertices and edges will be present in the final project.